-Project category F: Sustainable urban development
+F. Sustainable urban development

 Through these activities the State of NRW tackles several challenges faced by local communities such as the effects of a shrinking population and a stagnating economic development.
 Funds are directed at issues such as urban renewal, labour market development, economic structure and growth, housing, social and cultural infrastructure, integration and inclusion, schools, promotion of health, prevention of crime and public relations.
+Additionally, funding goes to broadband expansion.